joeykrug/essays/ontopreds.md

 and that someone (else) crawls the web and saves all these facts into a [Triplestore](https://en.wikipedia.org/wiki/Triplestore), that is a database specialized in storing facts represented in terms of these ontologies.

-Just like databases can be answer queries crafted in the [SQL](https://en.wikipedia.org/wiki/SQL) query languages, triplestores can be queried using the [SPARQL](https://en.wikipedia.org/wiki/SPARQL) query language.
+Just like databases can answer queries crafted in the [SQL](https://en.wikipedia.org/wiki/SQL) query language, triplestores can be queried using the [SPARQL](https://en.wikipedia.org/wiki/SPARQL) query language.

 The following is the SPARQL query that retrieves all events in which Siemens is the buyer, Neo Technology is the seller and the sale took place before March 31, 2015: